 To our St. John the Baptist Community...

-We will continue to broadcast services on Facebook, YouTube and on the "Live Streaming" tab on this website.
-Sunday services will be held as follows:
+Weekday and Saturday services will also be inside our Church.
+We will continue to broadcast all services on Facebook, YouTube and on the "Live Streaming" tab on this website.

 The Church Office continues to operate on limited hours.
 If you need to come to Church, please call first to schedule an appointment.
 If you need assistance or have questions, please call the Church Office at 714-827-0181.
 The telephone and answering machines are being monitored.